jahirsadik/jahirsadik.github.io/_pages/about.md

 My primary research interest is in Reinforcement learning.
 More specifically, cooperative/competitive multi-agent reinforcement learning (MARL).
 I am deeply interested in extending my undergraduate thesis work and learning about the applications of MARL in multi-robot tasks.
 I have been recently studying about safe-RL and world model based planning.
 Other than that, I am interested in learning about inverse reinforcement learning, learning from demonstrations, etc.

 ### Multi-Modal Learning
 I’m intrigued by the recent advances in Multi-Modal Learning research, due to its potential to transform system understanding and decision-making.
 I see it as a key area in the next AI revolution.
+Currently at CCDS, I am actively involved in multiple projects related to LMMs - incorporating mixture-of-experts in LMMs for improving the efficiency, scalability and performance, integrating multi-agent based solutions to LMM frameworks for multi-task generalizability, and improving the performance of LMMs on false-premise based datasets & multi-modal reasoning tasks.

 ### Natural Language Processing
 Despite my limited exposure to this research field, I am deeply fascinated by recent developments in